puniverse/comsat-gradle-template/docs/SCREENCAST-SCRIPT.md

 ## DIR DIFF - Porting the Dropwizard embedded webapp to Comsat

-(Prepare simplified versions for diff, open in IntelliJ idea with diff dialog and set prj source level to 1.8)
+(Open in IntelliJ idea with diff dialog and set prj source level to 1.8)

 - Since we're going to use JDK8, which yields even better performance, we'll be using JDK8-optimised version of some Quasar and Comsat artifacts, so let's add the `ext.classifier = ':jdk8'` property to `gradle/user-props.gradle`, we're going to use it shortly.